-Warm a pancake griddle and use a piece of absorbent paper to rub butter or oil over the skillet.
+Warm a pancake griddle or a large frying pan and use a piece of absorbent paper to rub the butter or oil over the skillet.
 Avoid adding too much oil that would fry the pancake batter and make the edges crunchy.

-Pour 1/4 cup of pancake batter on the hot griddle and cook for 2 to 3 minutes or until you can see bubbles forming all over the pancake surface.
+Pour 1/4 cup of pancake batter on the hot, lightly oiled griddle and cook the old-fashioned pancake for 2 to 3 minutes or until you can see bubbles forming all over the pancake.

 Slide a flat spatula under the pancake and flip it to its other side.
 Cook for an extra minute until the pancakes are golden brown and set.

 Tips For Perfect Old-Fashioned Pancakes

 While making pancakes is one of the simplest recipe, perfecting them is an art form.